 Recombivax, a vaccine for hepatitis B (Merck).
 There was no control group.

-In clinical studies for vaccines, a real, inactive placebo is virtually never used.
+In vaccines clinical studies, a true, inert placebo is virtually never used.

-So next time someone claims that vaccines are completely safe, ask them in comparison to what they are completely safe.
+So next time someone claims that vaccines are completely safe, ask them: "compared to what?"

-Vaccines are only completely safe compared to other vaccines, or compared to extremely toxic substances.
+Vaccines are only completely safe when compared to other vaccines, or to extremely toxic substances.